Home » Drilling Calculations » ECD In Drilling | What is, How To Calculate & Control

 Rotation and Axial String Speed

-As rotation increases so do the annular pressure loss and consequently the ECD.
-This is due to Taylor vortices being set up which extract energy from the mean axial-flow and yield a higher pressure drop.
+As rotation increases, so does the annular pressure loss and, consequently, the ECD.
+This is due to Taylor vortices being set up, which extract energy from the mean axial flow and yield a higher pressure drop.

-String speed in to and out of the hole affects the fluid movement in the annulus causing a change in the AV.
-This results in swab and surge pressures that decrease and increase the ECD respectively.
+String speed in and out of the hole affects the fluid movement in the annulus, causing a change in the AV.
+This results in swab and surge pressures that decrease and increase the ECD, respectively.
 They have the same effect on the static mud gradient.

 Cross-Sectional Area of Annulus – CSA